exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `password` (`Password`, optional)
   Password for remote archive.
 * `readonly_users` (`List`)
-  List of users allowed to read volume.
+  List of users, who are allowed to read this volume, in XMLRPC a list of user IDs, as returned by `getUserByName`.
 * `url` (`TextLine`)
   Remote URL for archive volume, e.g. "ftp://192.168.2.1:12345" or "smb:////192.168.2.1/backupshare".
 * `user` (`TextLine`, optional)